alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Register producer action, indicates that a particular account wishes to become a producer, this action will create a producer_config and a producer_info object for producer scope in producers tables.
+Register producer is an action that indicates a particular account that wishes to become a producer, this action will generate a producer_config and a producer_info object for producer scope in producers tables.

 Parameter Name | Description
 --- | ---